Benjamin Steinberg (conductor): Symphony of the New World

 As the civil rights movement of the 1960s gained momentum in the US, Steinberg founded a committee to create a symphony orchestra of accomplished musicians and conductors, irrespective of race.
 The mission statement of the Symphony of the New World was written two months before the Civil Rights Act of 1964 was signed into law.
 Steinberg accepted the post of music director and obtained funding for the orchestra's first season.
 The debut concert of the first fully integrated orchestra in America was held at Carnegie Hall on May 6, 1965, two months before the Voting Rights Act of 1965 became law.
 Steinberg said of the effort, "We have a lot of talent in this city, and we have to create the opportunities to present it to the public".

 Sponsors included Samuel Barber, Leonard Bernstein, Ruby Dee, Langston Hughes, William Warfield, Aaron Copland, Duke Ellington, and Zero Mostel.
-As the orchestra developed, Marian Anderson and Leontyne Price joined the Board of Directors, and James DePriest became Principal Guest Conductor.
+As the orchestra developed, Marian Anderson and Leontyne Price joined the board of directors, and James DePreist became principal guest conductor.
 Another prominent guest conductor was Everett Lee.

 The symphony's musicians were graduates of such music schools as Juilliard (Elayne Jones), Eastman School of Music, the Manhattan School of Music, and the New England Conservatory.
 Its performances were broadcast on the Voice of America and Armed Forces Radio to audiences worldwide.
 Ebony magazine pronounced it, "for both artistic and sociological reasons, a major development in the musical history of the United States".
 Following an August 1969, performance by the interracial Symphony, the Asbury Park Press (NJ) was effusive in its praise of Steinberg as the orchestra's "guiding light" in the belief that "discrimination has no place in the world of the symphony orchestra".
 His conducting was lauded by critic Charles Hill for its "impressive virtuosity".

 While music director of the Symphony of the New World, Steinberg collaborated with Pulitzer Prize-winning composer George Walker in the premiere of Walker's Address for Orchestra, performed by the Symphony of the New World in 1968.
-In 1970, Steinberg conducted the Symphony of the New World at the Lincoln Center, New York City, in a performance of I Have a Dream, a tribute to Martin Luther King Jr. Pulitzer Prize-winning music critic Donal Henahan said of the one-third black Symphony of the New World in 1970, "it regularly demonstrates the validity of its position in the largely lily‐white symphonic world".
+In 1970, Steinberg conducted the Symphony of the New World at the Lincoln Center, New York City, in a performance of I Have a Dream, a tribute to Martin Luther King Jr. Pulitzer Prize-winning music critic Donal Henahan said of the one-third black Symphony of the New World in 1970, "it regularly demonstrates the validity of its position in the largely lily-white symphonic world".

 Steinberg continued as music director of the Symphony of the New World until October 1971, when he resigned after an acrimonious policy dispute with the orchestra's board.
 At the time of his resignation, the group had 80 musicians.
 The papers of the Symphony of the New World reside at the Schomburg Center for Research in Black Culture.